-While the GSA represents all graduate students, the GGNB Graduate Student Advising Committee (GradSAC) is the leadership organization specific to GGNB.
+While the GSA represents all graduate students, the GGNB Graduate Student Advisory Committee (GradSAC) is the leadership organization specific to GGNB.
 GradSAC's mission is to facilitate positive communications with the faculty and within students in the graduate group and to develop and manage student led activities and events.
 These events include a mentorship program called Assorted Development Mentorship and Exploration (ADME), the Student Symposium, recruitment activities, and social events like potlucks, a book club, and other social activities.
 GradSAC meets three times per quarter during the academic year and over summer break.
+More information is available in Appendix 5.